 Dear WUSC 3rd Grade Parents, As the Spring season is underway, planning has begun for the 2022/2023 soccer seasons.
-And, while we are all busy with current activities, the Spring tryout dates have now been .
+And, while we are all busy with current activities, the Spring tryout dates have now been posted online.
 Due to the pandemic, we did not have Fall tryouts, so we will be having 2 tryouts this spring (2022) for those interested on playing on a stratified team for 4th grade.
 The players MUST attend BOTH tryouts this spring.
 While this can often be a time of stress for parents and players, please remember that we are going to do everything we can to place your child on the appropriate team for their development.
 Please keep an open mind and maintain some perspective throughout the process.

 Transition from Wellesley's In-Town Program to BAYS Travel Program In the 4th grade, Wellesley United Soccer Club (WUSC) transitions from the in-town program to the Boston Area Youth Soccer (BAYS) travel team program.
 BAYS offers multiple levels of play and Wellesley fields teams from division 1 to division 4.
 Note that all children will travel as part of the BAYS travel teams next fall, whether on a “stratified team” or a “balanced team”.